This post has already been read 7016 times!

 According to reports, they had to give up Caris LeVert, Jarrett Allen, Taurean Prince, Rodions Kurucs, their 2022, 2024, 2026 first round picks, and the right to swap 2021, 2023, 2025, and 2027 picks with the Houston Rockets.

 The diference is Harden is not Garnett or Pierce.
-He is still in his prime, just 31 years old, although coming at a significantly higher salary at $41.3, $44.3 and $47.4M in the next three years.
+He is still in his prime, just 31 years old, although coming at a significantly higher salary at $41.3, $44.3 and $47.4M for the next three years.

 While the Pierce-Garnett duo has the definite advantage in defense, Harden’s offensive contributions will make up for the deficiency and should probably outscore and outassist them.